openl2m/openl2m/docs/code/code_explained.rst

 * :doc:`switches <switches_app/index>`

 This is where most of the work of the Web GUI is handled.
-Also the Connector() class and its derived classes and code that handle SNMP, Napalm, SSH, etc. are located in the switches/ directory.
+Also the Connector() class and its derived device driver classes and code that handle SNMP, Junos PyEZ, Aruba AOS-CX, Napalm, SSH, etc. are located in the switches/ directory.

 * :doc:`counters <counters_app/index>`